Campaign URL Builder

 Do UTM parameters affect SEO?

-What should I use for utm_source?
+What should i use for UTM source?

-Are UTM parameters case-sensitive in Google Analytics?
+Are UTM parameters case sensitive?

 Sources and References